 Underpinning activities of the whole DP is the hypothesis that those with acknowledged lived experience have particular knowledge and skills that can enhance the development, management and delivery of services, enterprises and other community initiatives.

-It is intended for the scheme to develop by signing up organisations that can adopt the best practice advised by the group and assist in providing placements, learning experience, work tasters and peer-led training.
-By acting as mentors, ALE members become key players in improving the services of interest to the community, while strengthening the social economy and improving the quality of employment opportunities.
+P=P2 aims to encourage best practice in the voluntary sector and to support and develop policies, practices, training, mentoring and support mechanisms that provide personal development for individuals and that assist organisations in providing placements, learning experience, work tasters and peer-led training.
+By acting as mentors, ALE members have been supporting others in similar situations both inside and outside employment.
+As part of P=P2, which is operating in a climate of entrepreneurship, they have become key players in improving the services of interest to the community, whilst strengthening the social economy and improving the quality of employment opportunities.